rforbiodatascience25/group_02_project/README.md

 In the original paper, blood samples were used from 89 participants pre- and post-vaccination and they were analysed with Illumina BeadScan, containing 48.771 probes.

-We will try to visualize the response of each participant to the vaccine (antibody presence) in correlation to age, gender, BMI, CMV/EBV positive and which probe presents better this response based on its signal.
+We will try to find a connection between the Probe signals pre vaccine and the response to the vaccine.
+We will, also, visualize the response of each participant to the vaccine (antibody presence) in correlation to gender by recreating the papers plots, and which probe could potentially be a predictor of the response to the vaccine.

 ### Loading the data